sentinel-official/docs/docs/node-monitoring/exporters/tendermint-internal-metrics.md

 # Tendermint Internal Metrics

+## Validator Machine

+Execute the following operations on your validator machine

 Tendermint Internal Metrics can be enabled by simply editing your validator `config.toml` file.

 Open your config file